Analysis of Joseph’s Ellis “Second American Revolution”

 Introduction

 He also failed to demand a constitutional reform despite seven years of experience, aware of his failure he further shared his draft with Madison of a constitution.
-Ellis raises the larger questions which may be too bitter to comprehend, however, these are the real truths lied beneath the deep rooted problem in the foundation of the country.
+Ellis raises the larger questions that may be too bitter to comprehend, however, these are the real truths that lie beneath the deep-rooted problem in the country’s foundation.
 Joseph Ellis also failed to recognize a relationship between national identity in the country and the form of government.
-He further believed both of the driving forces of the country were not in compliant with each other.
-And therefore, this further resulted into a lack of sense of identity in the people.
+He further believed both of the country’s driving forces were not in compliance with each other.
+And therefore, this further resulted in a lack of sense of identity in the people.

 He widely celebrated the idea of diversity, and further stated that the American foundation is severely rooted in racism, classism as well as separation of the outcasts from the experience of the country.
 A researcher further stated about the Second American Revolution that “The Second American Revolution, by contrast, pitted Americans against other Americans, Confederate slave owners, and came on the heels of a bloody conflict that ripped the nation asunder and still sparks conflict today.”
-Thus, these are some of the important findings throughout the essay. [vi]
+These are some of the important findings of the essay. [vi]

 Another point of the Second Revolution is reflected in the constitution that they heavily relied on the importance of a police society, military, and polling places.
-These are one of the most important aspects of the country’s current situation.
+These are some of the most important aspects of the country’s current situation.

 Conclusion